alankrantas/micropython-TEA5767/README.md

 radio_frequency(99.7)
 ```

-Then simply call ```radio_frequency()``` to change the radio frequency.

-This code does not enable search mode but turns on stereo mode, soft mute, stereo noise cancelling and high cut.
+This code does not read anything back and don't use enable search mode, but turn on stereo mode, soft mute, stereo noise cancelling and high cut.